scottshambaugh/monaco/docs/sampling_methods.md

 The only disadvantage of ```sobol_random``` is that it is slower than ```sobol``` sampling due to the randomization and lack of caching.
 On my machine, drawing 10^6 points for each of 10 variables takes approximately 1 second for ```sobol_random```, and only 10 milliseconds for ```sobol```.
 For large numbers of input variables, this may take a significant portion of the overall Monte Carlo workflow time.

 Also implemented for completeness are the ```halton```, ```halton_random```, and ```latin_hypercube``` sampling methods.
-However the Halton sequence usually performs worse than the Sobol sequence, and Latin Hypercube sampling gives only a marginal improvement over random at the cost of being unaffected by seeds, so users generally should not use these.
+However the Halton sequence usually performs worse than the Sobol sequence, and Latin Hypercube sampling performs no better than random for more than approx. 3 input variables at the cost of speed, so users generally should not use these.

 ### Best Practices
 What sampling method should you use? ```sobol_random``` has been shown in literature to generally give the best results with fastest convergence, so it is the default.
 Make sure to use a power of 2 for the number of draws if performing integration.
 If you are drawing only from uniform distributions, you can fall back to ```sobol``` for a speedup.  ```random``` sampling should only be used as a teaching tool, if a flat frequency spectra is critical, or if the sampling time is otherwise prohibitively long.
 The others should not be used.